Science

 Video

-In Controlled Burns: Using Fire to Prevent Fire, conservationists use prescribed fires to prevent the spread of wildfires and to maintain a healthy forest.
-This video is excerpted from BBC's Natural World Florida: America's Animal Paradise, a series displaying Florida’s diverse wildlife and its resilience against increasing environmental threats.
+In How Controlled Burns Can Prevent Fire, conservationists use prescribed fires to prevent the spread of wildfires and to maintain a healthy forest.
+This video is excerpted from BBC's Natural World: Florida - America's Animal Paradise, a series displaying Florida’s diverse wildlife and its resilience against increasing environmental threats.

 Video Details